aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 ### Tangent #1: rational preferences

-I've seen a few media outlets suggest that ticketed passengers in UA flight 3411 were acting 'irrationally' by not accepting $800 cash money and an offer to take a different flight.
-This line of reasoning seems to be based on the fact that some passengers probably paid less than $400 for their tickets...so the buyback offer was more than 2 times the face value of some peoples' tickets.
+I've seen a few media outlets suggest that ticketed passengers in UA flight 3411 were acting 'irrationally' by not accepting 800 bucks cash money and an offer to take a different flight.
+This line of reasoning seems to be based on the fact that some passengers probably paid less than 400 for their tickets...so the buyback offer was more than 2 times the face value of some peoples' tickets.

 That's irrelevant.
 I'm gonna have to be the jargon police here: rationality, as it relates to preferences, only requires completeness and transitivity.
 The most exhaustive discussion you are likely to find on the axioms of choice viz-a-viz preference relations is in [Mas-Collel, Whinston, and Green](http://www.hawkinqian.com/uploads/media/2014/09/Microeconomic_Theory.pdf), a book that every economist I know hated...but is actually pretty sweet when the pressure of an impending qualifying exam is removed from the environment.